4 Things to Know if You’re Considering Nursing as a Second Career

 Many fast-track programs are available that let you get licensed and starting to work within as little as a year, depending on how much education you’re starting with and what type of nursing degree you’re working on.

-A BSN through an accelerated program can take anywhere from a year to 18 months, and an accelerated MSN can be done in three years or less.
+An accelerated MSN can be done in three years or less.

 For most of these, the primary requirement is having already completed an accredited non-nursing bachelor’s or graduate-level degree.
 And these programs aren’t rare — according to the American Association of Colleges of Nursing, accelerated nursing degree programs are available in 46 states.